AngelaYuStat/SCoRES/README.md

 scalar group variables.
 Here, we analyze the user group by specifying `groups = "use"`.
 Use `fitted` to specify the object for SCB estimation.
 If `fitted = TRUE`, `SCoRES::SCB_functional_outcome` will construct the SCB for the fitted mean outcome function.
-If `fitted = FALSE`,
+If `fitted = FALSE`, `SCoRES::SCB_functional_outcome` will construct the SCB for the fitted parameter function.
+For `cma` option, users are required to provide a functional regression object through argument object.
+For multiplier option, users also need to provide input for object.
+If `object = NULL`, the function will only output the SCB for an overall mean outcome function regardless of the group specified.

 Here, we estimated SCBs using both options seperately for the mean outcome Y(t) of user’s group: